South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 South Florida vs. Marquette Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's game features the Marquette Golden Eagles (21-10) and the South Florida Bulls (26-6) squaring off at Colonial Life Arena in what is expected to be a tight matchup, with a projected 64-62 win for Marquette according to our computer prediction.
+Friday's contest between the Marquette Golden Eagles (21-10) and the South Florida Bulls (26-6) at Colonial Life Arena should be a close matchup, as our computer prediction projects a final score of 64-62, with Marquette taking home the win.
 Tipoff is at 11:30 AM ET on March 17.

-Their last time out, the Bulls lost 65-53 to Wichita State on Tuesday.
+The Bulls are coming off of a 65-53 loss to Wichita State in their last game on Tuesday.

 South Florida vs. Marquette Game Info